OneAdder/libinput_gestures_qt/README.md

 I find it too difficult and that is why I decided to make a qt-based app for libinput-gestures.

 ### Install
+This package requires Python version 3.7.
+If you have <3.7, you can try installing it from `legacy_python` branch.

 You can install this app by following this steps:
 1) Clone this repo:
 `git clone https://github.com/OneAdder/libinput_gestures_qt`